kkuchta/bub_bot/README.md

   - What do I use for a data store—a db again?
 Ugh.
   - Screw that, let's use redis (if heroku allows it for free)
   - It does!
+- Ok, I started on the Take command.
+Got a redis connection working (probably).
+Run redis-server to start that locally.
+- Figuring out how I want to do the ServerManager.
+Should that be responsible for deploying, or just claiming?
+Probably the latter, right?